omnistrate-community/plan-spec-template/README.md

 Example on how to build and deploy a Container Based Service in (Omnistrate)[https://www.omnistrate.com]

+## Install Omnistrate CTL

+Follow the instructions for [omnistrate-ctl installation](https://ctl.omnistrate.cloud/install/)

+Detailed documentation on the commands available can be found in the [omnistrate-ctl manual](https://ctl.omnistrate.cloud/omnistrate-ctl/)

 ## Configuration Setup

 Before using the make commands, you need to set up the following configuration files: